jeffreych6/income_tax_by_state/README.md

 ## Background

-This project is a data visualizer that shows an estimated tax amount owed for each state based on the user's gross income, filing status, and employment status.
-By hovering over a state on the map, users can view their estimated tax owed and net income.
-To view additional information about what the tax owed amount entails, the user can click on the state to view a detailed breakdown.
-The user may adjust the three parameters: gross income, filing status, and employment status to view the calculation that best suits his or her needs.
+This project is a data visualizer that shows the estimated tax owed for each state based on three parameters: gross income, filing status, and employment status.
+Users can adjust their parameters using the slider and buttons below the map to meet their specific needs.
+By hovering over any state, a tooltip box will display the estimated tax and net income.
+For more information about the calculated tax amount, users can click on the state for a detailed breakdown.
 The goal of this application is to provide users a simple way of estimating his or her taxes.

 ## Wireframe